-PI(s)/PD(s) Project Scientist (PS) Program Official (PO) Provide scientific leadership for all aspects of the study Finalize study design milestones, including a robust statistical plan for analysis, with NIH staff.
-Provide summaries of progress towards goals and milestones Milestones will be reviewed at least annually; negotiate new milestones as appropriate, working with NIH staff Consult with the PI(s)/PD(s) regarding study design milestones prior to finalizing study design and as needed thereafter Provide scientific and programmatic support (e.g. input on experimental/clinical approaches, study protocol, data analysis, etc.) Review the progress of the study The PS will not make decisions about the funding of this project Review activities to ensure objectives are being met and NIH guidelines are followed Have the option to withhold support if technical performance requirements/milestones are not met Conduct special reviews of the project as the PO deems necessary
+PI(s)/PD(s)Project Scientist (PS) Program Official (PO) Provide scientific leadership for Consult with the PI(s)/PD(s) Review activities to ensure all aspects of the study regarding study design objectives are being met and Finalize study design NIH guidelines are followed milestones prior to finalizing study design and as needed Have the option to withhold milestones, including a robust statistical plan for analysis, thereafter support if technical with NIH staff.
+Provide Provide scientific and performance summaries of progress programmatic support (e.g. requirements/milestones are towards goals and milestones input on experimental/clinical not met Milestones will be reviewed at approaches, study protocol, Conduct special reviews of the least annually; negotiate new data analysis, etc.) project as the PO deems milestones as appropriate, Review the progress of the necessary working with NIH staff study The PS will not make decisions. about the funding of this project